The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/advanced-guide.md

 Emptying the Beast Gauge and using Infuriate puts us anywhere between 50 and 90 beast gauge.
 This lets us carry Inner Chaos into a slightly later moment, when party buffs would be up.

-Be mindful about the gauge, as you don't want to overcap; unless you know what you're doing, in which case why are you reading this?
+Be mindful about the gauge, as you don't want to overcap unless you know what you're doing, in which case why are you reading this?

 Regarding Inner Chaos and Infuriate, it is possible to hit the following rotational milestones: